ScreenPyHQ/screenpy/docs/exceptions.rst

 There are several exceptions
 thrown about in ScreenPy.
+In general,
-Mostly they are used to provide extra context when other exceptions are raised.
+they provide extra context
+after catching other,
+less descriptive exceptions.

 .. module:: screenpy.exceptions